asmah20021511/BlackBox-app/README.md

 # BlackBox-app
-This app is created to demonstrate how our idea the Black Box app may look , intend to show it as a working prototype for the volkswagen i.mobilothon.3.0 competiton.
-You will find an apk as well as the java and xml codes of the app
+This app was built to show how our idea   "The Black Box" app would look and work.
+It is meant to be a working prototype for the Volkswagen i.mobilothon.3.0 competition.
+You will find an apk as well as the app's java and xml codes.